-In compliance with the aforementioned establishment, the operation of the municipal enterprise is presented as a business-type activity in this financial statement report.
-The financial information is included, discreetly, in an enterprise fund statement of net position, an enterprise fund statement of activities and as a separate column of the Municipality Government Wide Financial Statements at June 30, 2019.
+In compliance with the establishment, the operation of the municipal enterprise is presented as a business-type activity in this financial statement report.
+The financial information is included, discreetly, in an enterprise fund statement of net position, an enterprise fund statement of activities and as a separate column of the Municipality Government Wide Financial Statements on June 30, 2020.